 - As an example, let's assume you booked a session that begins at 3pm on 28 March.
 If the cancellation period is 7 days, you would need to cancel by 2:59 pm on 21 March.

-- You can remove the booking without giving sufficient notice, but you would remain liable for the session fee (less any Child Care Rebate or Child Care Benefit entitlement).
+- You can remove the booking without giving sufficient notice, but you would remain liable for the session fee (less any Child Care Subsidy).
 If you wish to ask for leniency in special circumstances, you should contact the Service Provider instead of LookedAfter.

 - Good news!
 If you book in error, you can remove without penalty within the first two hours.
 No edits are possible within 60 minutes of the session start time.

 - To remove a booking, use the icon within the dashboard menu to display all bookings.
 Open the booking of interest to review its details, then remove if desired.
 You will be warned if a penalty applies.